IIIF/api/source/extension/georef/index.md

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][org-rfc-2119].

 ## 2. Georeferencing with Ground Control Points
-Why georeference this way vs. a different way? - This is what most software uses.
+[@bert and @jules] a sentence on why you georeference this way vs. a different way? - This is what most software uses.
 "Easiest" way to do it when relying heavily on user input.

+### 2.1 Georefereced Canvases and Image Services
-Georeferecing can only be applied to a single or partial IIIF Canvas or Image Service.
-For example, georeferencing a Manifest or Collection is a non sequitur as one cannot supply the information for each 'image' within the Manifest at the Manifest level.
+Georeferecing can only be applied to a single or partial IIIF [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas) or [Image Service](https://iiif.io/api/presentation/3.0/#service).
+For example, georeferencing a Manifest or Collection is a non sequitur as one cannot supply the specific information for each 'image' within the Canvases of a Manifest at the Manifest level.
 The main process for georeferencing a IIIF Canvas or Image Service involves connecting image coordinates in pixels to WGS84 geographic coordinates.
 The main pieces of data required to do this are

-- Image Service or Canvas -- A IIIF Image API service or Canvas
+- IIIF Image Service or Canvas -- An IIIF Image API service or Canvas
-- Ground Control Points (GCP) -- WGS84 geographic coordinate points represented as GeoJSON Features
+- Ground Control Points (GCPs) -- WGS84 geographic coordinate points represented as GeoJSON Features within a GeoJSON Feature Collection
 - Pixel Mask -- The specific pixel region of the Image to display as they relate to the WGS84 GCPs represented by a `selector` on the Image
-- Transformation -- The specific transformation type and order to apply to the coordinate conversion
+- Transformation -- The specific transformation type and order to apply to the pixel-to-geographic coordinate conversion

-"A place in the Annotation to define which transformation is best for a specific georeferenced type, like linear or polynomial.
-This is up to the client, and if a kind of transformation we define is not supported they should have the freedom to use a different one."
+### 2.1 `transformation` Object Properties

-A new property, `transformation` is described by this document in order to supply the Transformation mentioned here.
-The value for `transformation` is a JSON Object which includes the properties `type` and `order`.
+The `transformation` is described by this document in order to supply the Transformation mentioned above.
+The value for `transformation` is a JSON Object which includes the properties `type` and `options`.
 The property _MAY_ be added to the Feature Collection used in the Annotation `body`.

+This property is for clients using the coordinates in the Annotation for computation and is not always necessary.
+Which transformation types are expected or supported will vary between clients.
+The value for `type` is a string, and typical types include but are not limited to:

+[@bert and @jules]
+- polynomial :
+- linear :
+- thinPlateSpline

+The `options` property is used to supply further computational parameters for use with the coordinates found in the Annotation.
+The value of `options` is a JSON object and typically includes the following properties:

+[@bert and @jules]
+- order: An integer...all `options` JSON objects _SHOULD_ contain an `order` property
+- another: A string...
+- third: An array...

+Using other properties within `options` is permissable so long as a Linked Data context has been provided that properly defines the vocabulary of those properties.

+### 2.2 Example `transformation` JSON Object
 ```JSON
 "transformation":{
   "type":"polynomial",